 The Open Enrollment Period (OEP) runs from Nov.
 1 through Jan.
 15 every year.
 When shopping for what health plan is right for you, it's important to be prepared.
-It's also a good idea to review your options annually, as your financial and health needs may have changed.
+It's also a good idea to review your options each year, as your financial and health needs may have changed.

-To make choosing the right plan easier, we've created a checklist that will help you familiarize yourself with the essential factors.
+To simplify the process of selecting the right plan, we've created a checklist to help you understand the key factors.

 When your priority is getting coverage, our priority is having you covered.